How to Select a Web Design Company in Houston, TX: A Guide for Business Owners

 1. Understand Your Website Needs

-Before you begin looking for Houston web designers, you should know what you wish to have your site do.
+Before you begin looking for Houston web designers, you should know what you wish your site to do.
 A plan makes it easier to clarify your requirements and choose the right team.

 Define the Purpose of Your Website

-Consider what is the main job, goal of my site?
-What is my primary focus, what will be my target customer would do after landing my website.
-Is it a ecommerce purchase, form fill up, download some thing like brochure, eBook or others.
-Clarification of project work is vital for initial stage.
+Consider the main job or goal of my site.
+What is my primary focus?
+What will my target customer do after landing on my website?
+Is it an e-commerce purchase, a brochure, an e-book, something else?
+Clarification of project work is vital for the initial stage.
 This answer will direct the entire look and functionality.

-- E-commerce: E-commerce sites are for selling products online.
-You’ll have products, pages, shopping cart, and a very safe payment system.
+- E-commerce: E-commerce sites are used to sell products online.
+You’ll have products, pages, a shopping cart, and a very safe payment system.

-- Portfolio: focused on the best content – Counselor, articles, and news. often earns through the ads and subscriptions.
+- Portfolio: focused on the best content – Counsellor, articles, and news.
+Often earns through the ads and subscriptions.

-- Blog or Publication: focused on the best content – Counselor, articles, and news. often earns through the ads and subscriptions.
+- Blog or Publication: focused on the best content – Counsellor, articles, and news.
+Often earns through the ads and subscriptions.

-- Informational/Brochure: small site that shares about service, location, and contact.
+- Informational/Brochure: a small site that shares information about the service, location, and contact.

 - Lead Generation: To capture leads with forms, quote requests, or booking consultations.